7steph7gmailcom/Professional-Portfolio/README.md

 # _Stephanie Johansson_

 #### \_This weeks project was intended to build upon basic and advanced HTML and CSS skills.
 Students were asked for the first time to build a code from start to finish for a Professional Portfolio website.
-Skills demonstrated during the fisrt 2 weeks of class were utilized in the creation of this project.
+Skills demonstrated during the first 2 weeks of class were utilized in the creation of this project.

 #### By _**Stephanie Johansson**_